Quantum-Accelerators/quacc/docs/src/user/covalent.md

 print(result)
 ```

 We have imported the {obj}`.emt.slabs.BulkToSlabsFlow` class, which is instantiated with optional parameters and is applied to an `Atoms` object.
 Here, for demonstration purposes, we specify the `slab_static_electron=None` option to do a relaxation but disable the static calculation on each slab.
-All we have to do to use the workflow is wrap it inside a `@ct.lattice` decorator.
+All we have to do to define the workflow is wrap it inside a `@ct.lattice` decorator.

 ```{hint}
 You don't need to set `wait=True` in practice.
 Once you call `ct.dispatch`, the workflow will begin running.
 The `ct.get_result` function is used to fetch the workflow status and results from the server.